Fitapreta Touriga Vai Nua

 The Alentejo is a large region in southeastern central Portugal, which is one of the agricultural centers of the country.
 The climate is Atlantic-Mediterranean, with significant diurnal-nocturnal temperature differences.
 This temperature range produces fruit with a natural combination of maturity and freshness.
 The Alentejo sees 3,000 hours of annual sunshine and 600mm of annual rainfall, less than 15% of which falls during the growing season.
 These vineyards are planted to rocky schist at 300-400m elevation asl.

 Dark purple.
-On the nose, fresh boysenberry, blackberry, plum and blueberry are commingled with a ferrous mineral note and sauvage notes of beef blood, anise and rose petals.
+On the nose, fresh boysenberry, blackberry, plum and blueberry are commingled with a ferrous mineral note and wild notes of beef blood, anise and rose petals.
 On the palate, intense and lush, but light on its feet.
 The blue and black fruit are framed beautifully by fresh flowers and slate-tinged mineral.
 Finishes long, with a whiff of white pepper.